 Expect Jeera futures to trade sideways today: Angel Commodities

-According to Angel Commodities, expect Jeera futures to trade sideways today as there is some pressure in the spot prices yesterday due to higher prices.
+According to Angel Commodities, expect Jeera futures to trade sideways today as there is some pressure in the physical market and export demand due to higher prices.

 Angel Commodities' report on Jeera

-Jeera May futures closed higher on Wednesday as Gujarat Agriculture Department has revised down jeera production in its 3 rd advance estimates for 2016/17.
+Jeera May futures corrected a little on Thursday on profit booking but lower production estimates by Gujarat Agriculture Department in its 3rd advance estimates for 2016/17 caps further decline.
 As per third advance estimates for 2016/17, production of Jeera in Gujarat revised down to 2.12 lt, down 4% from its 2nd estimates and almost 11% compared to last year production of 2.38 lt.

 Outlook

-We expect Jeera futures to trade sideways today as there is some pressure in the spot prices yesterday due to higher prices.
+We expect Jeera futures to trade sideways today as there is some pressure in the physical market and export demand due to higher prices.
 There is expectation of good physical demand and higher exports in coming months.
 Profit booking at higher levels may be possible.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.